oasis-tcs/tosca-specs/tosca_2_0/TOSCA-v2.0.md

 ecosystems and that supports the design and operation of large systems without being tied to specific technologies or specific vendors.
-This enables a uniform management approach that can be used for all parts of the system and can integrate components accross all layers of the technology stack.
+This enables a uniform management approach that can be used for all parts of the system and can integrate components across all layers of the technology stack.

 The capabilities offered by TOSCA will facilitate higher service